globalbioticinteractions/globalbioticinteractions.github.io/euroappa/index.md

 [edit](https://github.com/globalbioticinteractions/globalbioticinteractions.github.io/edit/main/euroappa/index.md) / [contact via GitHub](https://github.com/globalbioticinteractions/globalbioticinteractions/issues/new?title=about%20EuroAPPA%20.%20.%20.%20&body=HI%21%0A%0AI%20noticed%20your%20page%20at%20https%3A%2F%2Fglobalbioticinteractions.org%2FEuroAPPA%20and%20I%27d%20like%20to%20...%0A%0AThanks%2C%0A%5Byour%20name%5D) / [contact via email](mailto:euroappa@globalbioticinteractions.org?subject=about%20EuroAPPA%20.%20.%20.%20&body=HI%21%0A%0AI%20noticed%20your%20page%20at%20https%3A%2F%2Fglobalbioticinteractions.org%2FEuroAPPA%20and%20I%27d%20like%20to%20...%0A%0AThanks%2C%0A%5Byour%20name%5D)

-EuroAPPA aims to be a
+EuroAPPA aims to be a:

 > [...]
 One-stop shop for animal pollinator ecology: BUTTERFLY’s European Atlas of Plant-Pollinator Associations (EuroAPPA) will provide user-friendly access for all stakeholders to the most complete taxonomically-harmonised well-curated database of plant-pollinator interactions ever produced for Europe and three Overseas Territories/Outermost Regions. [...]